rrbemfica/playbook-mcp/README.md

 ### Documentation Retrieval Protocol
 When seeking official documentation, adhere to the following priority:
-1. **Primary Sources**: Attempt to find information using mcps: ref tools or context.
+1. **Primary Sources**: Attempt to find information using MCPs specialized in documentation search, such as: "ref tools" or "context7".
-2. **Fallback**: If the primary sources fail, use fetch or other internet search methods as a secondary option.
+2. **Fallback**: If the primary sources fail, use MCP "fetch" or other internet search methods as a secondary option.

 ## 🤝 Contributing